iwokal/DiscountStoreBasedOnFoundation/README.md

 In the Commerece database there are new tables: SpecialCustomer, SpecialPrice, SpecialDiscount to handle this specific prices based on ICartService and implementing custom OrderGroupCalculator.

+YOU NEED TO RESTORE THE DATABSES FROM BACKUPS in Foundation\DBbackups

+(and maybe change connection strings in Foundation\Src\Foundation\connectionStrings.config, but they are now configured to standard default local server (MSSQL))

 Original readme from founfation below: